Klotok Hire and How to Find a Tanjung Puting Guide to See the Orangutans

 Local Boat near Sekonyer Village, Tanjung Puting National Park, Kalimantan, Indonesia

 The rate typically includes: taxi to/from the airport to Kumai; boat (klotok); English-speaking guide; boat captain; cook; meals; snacks; drinks (bottled water; soft drinks; tea; coffee); and national park permits (including camera fee and boat docking fee).
 Central Kalimantan is a predominantly Muslim area, so alcohol is not sold or served.
+Some people bring it along, or find some, but it definitely goes against the local ethos.
+I strongly advise skipping it.

 If you stay at Rimba Ecolodge (like we did), you must also charter a speedboat (300,000 IDR/$26 USD).
 The trip from Kumai to Rimba takes about an hour.